 China's Huawei says 2021 revenues down almost 30%, sees challenges ahead

-BEIJING, Dec 31 (Reuters) - Chinese telecoms equipment giant Huawei Technologies Co Ltd HWT.UL, battered by U.S. sanctions, expects full-year revenue for 2021 to decline nearly 30% and predicted continued challenges in the New Year.
+BEIJING, Dec 31 (Reuters) - Chinese telecoms equipment giant Huawei Technologies Co Ltd HWT.UL, battered by U.S. sanctions, expects 2021 revenue to have declined nearly 30% and predicted continued challenges in the New Year.

 (Reporting by Sophie Yu, Tony Munroe; Editing by Neil Fullick)